Bors-magedao/mage-docs/pages/how-to-use-mage-labs.md

 **Price Impact**: A large trade can significantly impact a liquidity node's price, which can result in a less favorable rate.
 Mage Labs is designed to provide cost-optimized execution for trades, but it is important to be aware of the price impact displayed before you confirm a swap.

 **Impermanent Loss**: For capital providers, this is the temporary loss of funds due to the volatility of a trading pair.
 It happens when the price of the tokens you deposit changes compared to when you deposited them.
-While Mage Labs' capital endpoint loyalty boost is designed to offset this, it is still a risk to be aware of.
+While Mage Labs capital endpoint loyalty boost is designed to offset this, it is still a risk to be aware of.

 ### 3. Maximize Your Participation